Introduction to Dubai

 - For example bogus or abandoned property ventures, fraudulent job advertisements, con artists performing magic tricks to double your money or similar activities.
 Be alert.

-- Check fraud and bad debts - many residents discovered in 2007-2009 that bouncing a check in Dubai could cost them some jail time.
+- Cheque fraud and bad debts - many residents discovered in 2007-2009 that bouncing a check in Dubai could cost them some jail time.

 - The recipient of a bounced check is entitled to report the signer of the check (including company executives with signing authority) to the police, who can then arrest the signer.